Aleksandar Tomov (politician): Sport

 Tomov is also well known for his involvement in various capacities with the CSKA Sofia football club.
 He was instrumental in bringing Indian businessman Pramod Mittal to Bulgaria in relation to a number of Kremikovtzi deals.
 Mittal eventually became the owner of the "armymen" in December 2006 before selling the club to Titan Sport EAD in early 2009.
 Tomov served as the president of CSKA Sofia between 5 December 2006 and 5 June 2008 as well as from July 2008 to 9 April 2009.

 In the summer of 2008, Tomov was blamed by some sections of the reds' supporters due to the team not receiving a license for European club competitions.
 In the summer of 2013, he was credited with playing a vital role in preventing the team's likely bankruptcy.
 Tomov was the main CSKA Sofia shareholder and de facto owner (with Lira Investment providing the main part of the financing) of the club between the second half of 2013 and April 2015.
 He has been against the idea of a deliberate declaration of insolvency and the creation of a new unofficial successor company as a solution to the debts accumulated by the club.

 Personal life

-Tomov has three children named Rada, Lidia and Alexander.
+Tomov has three children named Rada, Lidia and Alexander.He also has four grandchildren, daniel, robert, Alexia and the Eleni.
 His wife Kalina is an expert on psychology.
 Tomov's sister, Tatyana, is an academic at Sofia University whose area of expertise covers the social policies of European countries.
 One of Tomov's great-grandfathers perished in the April Uprising.

 In addition to his native Bulgarian, he is also conversant in English and Russian.
 In an interview with the press, Tomov identified drawing as one of his hobbies.
 Since February 2015, Tomov has a profile on Facebook.